Pugazh0602/Pugazh0602/README.md

-# 👋 Hi there, I'm Pugazhendhi Raju
+# 👋 Hi there, I'm Pukazhendhi Raju

 🚀 A passionate **Full-Stack Developer**, AI Experimenter, and Product Builder from India.
 I love building **real-world solutions**, blending creativity with code to craft unique apps, tools, and digital experiences.